 (1) This section applies to an action for damages in respect of the death of or bodily injury to a person directly caused by, or by the driving of, a motor vehicle.

-(2) An agreement is not to be made for a legal practitioner to receive, for appearing for or acting on behalf of a person in an action to which this section applies, any greater reward than is provided for by any costs determination (as defined in the Legal Profession Act 2008 section 252) that is in force.
+(2) An agreement is not to be made for a legal practitioner to receive, for appearing for or acting on behalf of a person in an action to which this section applies, any greater reward than is provided for by any legal costs determination made under the Legal Profession Uniform Law Application Act 2022 section 133 that is in force.

 (3) An agreement is void —